JosePaumard/JosePaumard.github.io/katas/intermediate/anagrams-kata.md

 We have tests, so we can refactor, and this is what we did on this kata.

+## Comments on the Prime numbers algorithm

+There are some modifications in the tests, which is bad, of course.
+It means that the refactored code does not do the same thing as the previous version.
+It is indeed the case, but there are good reasong for that.
+In fact, the dictionary file contains a mix of upper case and lower case letters.
+Some code has been added to handle that.
+There are characters with diacritics, that have been handled too.
+And lastly, there are also uses of the ' character, and I chose not to handled those words.
+So in the end, yes, the way the anagrams are found has changed a little.

 I added a [anagrams-kata branch](https://github.com/JosePaumard/JosePaumard.github.io/tree/anagrams-kata) in this repo with a way of solving this kata, commit by commit.
 You can access [the first commit of this branch here](https://github.com/JosePaumard/JosePaumard.github.io/tree/6f7649615b6b016f8a75c829c478fa7857210b65).